-For 70 years, Herman & Kittle Properties, Inc. (HKP) has strategically built a team that offers a turnkey approach to real estate development, including finance.
+For 70 years, Kittle Property Group Inc. has strategically built a team that offers a turnkey approach to real estate development, including finance.
 Our dedicated financial team provides our partners with an experience that is seamless, transparent, and trustworthy.

 We have an intricate understanding of complex deal structures that involve several sources of funding, as well as strong relationships with the local, regional and national financial institutions that help us not only get the deal done, but done well.

 - Conventional Loans